qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - when will dark mode be out?
 - how do i enable darkmode
 - how can i enable dark mode?

+## intent:need_desktop
+- are there plans for a mac app?
+- hi i would like to have a desktop application
+- when will a desktop version be released?

 ## intent:never_received_package
 - never received